-The TPS54340B-Q1 device is enabled when the VIN-pin voltage rises above 4.3 V and the EN-pin voltage exceeds the enable threshold of 1.2 V. The TPS54340B-Q1 device is disabled when the VIN pin voltage falls to less than 4 V, or when the EN pin voltage is less than 1.2 V. The EN pin has an internal pullup current source, I1, of 1.2 μA that enables operation of the TPS54340B-Q1 device when the EN pin floats.
+The TPS54540-Q1 device is enabled when the VIN pin voltage is greater than 4.3 V and the EN pin voltage exceeds the enable threshold of 1.2 V. The TPS54540-Q1 device is disabled when the VIN pin voltage falls less than 4 V or when the EN pin voltage is less than 1.2 V. The EN pin has an internal pullup current source, I1, of $1.2 \mu A$ that enables operation of the TPS54540-Q1 device when the EN pin floats.

 If an application requires a higher undervoltage lockout (UVLO) threshold, use the circuit shown in Figure 22 to adjust the input voltage UVLO with two external resistors.
-When the EN pin voltage exceeds 1.2 V, an additional 3.4 $\mu$ A of hysteresis current, lhys, is sourced out of the EN pin.
-When the EN pin is pulled to less than 1.2 V, the 3.4 $\mu$ A lhys current is removed.
+When the EN pin voltage exceeds 1.2 V, an additional 3.4 μ A of hysteresis current, I{HYS}, is sourced out of the EN pin.
+When the EN pin is pulled to less than 1.2 V, the 3.4- μ A lhys current is removed.
 This additional current facilitates adjustable input voltage UVLO hysteresis.
-Use Equation 4 to calculate RUVLO1 for the desired UVLO hysteresis voltage.
-Use Equation 5 to calculate RUVLO2 for the desired VIN start voltage.
+Use Equation 4 to calculate R{UVLO1} for the desired UVLO hysteresis voltage.
+Use Equation 5 to calculate R{UVLO2} for the desired VIN start voltage.

-In applications designed to start at relatively low input voltages (for example 4.5 V) and withstand high input voltages (for example 40 V), the EN pin can experience a voltage greater than the absolute maximum voltage of 8.4 V during the high-input voltage condition.
-TI recommends using a Zener diode to clamp the pin voltage below the absolute maximum rating.
+In applications designed to start at relatively low input voltages (that is, from 4.5 V to 9 V) and withstand high input voltages (for example, 40 V), the EN pin may experience a voltage greater than the absolute maximum voltage of 8.4 V during the high input voltage condition.
+To avoid exceeding this voltage when using the EN resistors, the EN pin is clamped internally with a 5.8 V Zener diode that will sink up to 150 μ A.